timlrx/daily-ai-papers/templates/prompt_template.md

 ## Summary

 The summary should be 4-5 sentences long in point form.
 In the first sentence, state the main contribution of the paper (e.g., a new model, dataset, or technique).
+If it is a new model include details on the model architecture.
 If it claims to outperform existing methods, provide evidence to support this claim.

 Be formal and academic in your tone.

-Follow this template for the summary:
+The summary should be in markdown bullet points.
+Here is an example:
 ```md
 - Point 1
 - Point 2